Interested In Installing A Parking Pad?

 Q: How do I apply for a parking pad?

 A: You must set up an account to submit applications and plans to Housing, found on the Baltimore City Department of Housing website.
 The application must be submitted with site plans drafted by a licensed engineer.

-Engineer’s certification is not required for plans associated with construction in single family properties.
-Right-of-way permit issued through DGS is required for installation of the driveway apron
+Engineer’s certification is not required for plans associated with construction in single-family properties.
+Right-of-way permit issued through DGS is required for the installation of the driveway apron

 Q: How much space do I need in my backyard?

 A: Each vehicle parking space must be at least 162 square feet (approx. 18x9), exclusive of access drives or aisles.
 Per the Zoning Codes of Baltimore City, §16-403.

 Q: What materials must be used for surface paving?

 A: Asphalt, brick, concrete, macadam, or stone block.
 Per the Building, Fire, and Related Codes of Baltimore City (IBC) §3112.3

 Q: Are there permeable or sustainable options?